manmeet-gill/Twitter_who_posted/README.md

 ## Built With
-Twitter - The web api package for social site Twitter sklearn - machine learning tools textacy - Used in Natural Language Processing(NLP) for data Contributing
+Twitter - The web api package for social site Twitter

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+sklearn - machine learning tools

+textacy - Used in Natural Language Processing(NLP) for data

 # Steps for code preparation
-*import basic requirements
+* import basic requirements

-*initialize twitter keys and api
+* initialize twitter keys and api

-*get the userdata from twitter api providing the twitter handle
+* get the userdata from twitter api providing the twitter handle

-*used tweet miner code (miner.ipynb) to get tweet texts
+* used tweet miner code (miner.ipynb) to get tweet texts

-*Create the training data
+* Create the training data
     1. Mine first person's tweets
     2. Create a tweet dataframe
     3. Mine Second person's tweets